google-pay/firebase-extension/PREINSTALL.md

   }
   ```

-Each PSP also requires a parameter that the extension will store using [Cloud Secrets Manager](https://cloud.google.com/functions/docs/configuring/secrets), such as an API key or access token, specific to the PSP.
+Each PSP also requires a parameter that the extension will store using [Cloud Secret Manager](https://cloud.google.com/functions/docs/configuring/secrets), such as an API key or access token, specific to the PSP.

 #### Billing